Ear pain, ear fullness, sound sensitivity, Tinnitus, Meniere’s Disease and hearing problems caused by neck instability

 - A recent patient had been given hearing aids and had used them for much of the last ten years

 - After three Prolotherapy sessions (dextrose injections described below) the patient has significant hearing improvement.

-- NOTE: The patient was treated for cervical spine instability, of which hearing problems was one symptom.
+- NOTE: The patient was treated for cervical spine instability, of which hearing problems were one symptom.
 This treatment can help improve hearing in many people, it does not improve hearing in every patient.
 A careful evaluation of each person is needed to give a realistic assessment of possible outcomes.

 - At 2:23 Explaining cervical spine instability relationship to hearing dysfunction

-- When there is cervical spine instability, the vagus nerve which controls levator veli palatini muscle, and the trigeminal nerve which controls the tensor veli palatini muscle, can be compressed causing dysfunction of these muscles.
+- When there is cervical spine instability, the vagus nerve which controls the levator veli palatini muscle, and the trigeminal nerve which controls the tensor veli palatini muscle, can be compressed causing dysfunction of these muscles.
 For many people, restoring cervical spine stability restores the proper function of these muscles and alleviates problems of Eustachian Tube Dysfunction.

 - Of note, the tensor veli palatini helps dampen sound.
 If there is tensor veli palatini dysfunction, problems of sound sensitivity may occur.

 Prolotherapy injections and Cervical Realignment Therapy for cervical neck instability and a possible answer for ear problems

 The ear problems described in the above video can be caused by many physical challenges.
 We will not suggest that every incidence of hearing problems or ear pain can be treated by addressing chronic neck pain and chronic spine instability.

 The patient case story begins at 1:08 in the below video